 Even if the material is outdated, it will still provide a starting point from which you can work on new additions to your persona.

 Dive into your research

-Once you know what you have already, you’re ready to start building on it.
+Once you know what you have already, you’re ready to start building on it to update your customer persona.
 Start with the lowest-hanging fruit – has there been a significant event or news story in your industry that has significantly changed the way your customers and prospects would consider your purchase?